liquidweb/woocommerce-custom-orders-table/CONTRIBUTING.md

 ### Unit testing

-WooCommerce Custom Orders Table uses [the WordPress core testing suite](https://make.wordpress.org/core/handbook/testing/automated-testing/writing-phpunit-tests/) to provide automated tests for its functionality.
+WooCommerce Custom Orders Table extends WooCommerce's own test suite (which uses [the WordPress core testing suite](https://make.wordpress.org/core/handbook/testing/automated-testing/writing-phpunit-tests/)) to provide automated tests for its functionality.

 When submitting pull requests, please include relevant tests for your new features and bug-fixes.
 This helps prevent regressions in future iterations of the plugin, and helps instill confidence in store owners using this to enhance their WooCommerce stores.